 - repair torn abdominal muscles (diastasis recti) if necessary

 There are other ways to get your body back to its pre-pregnancy shape, like dieting. exercise, or liposuction.
 But neither of these will achieve a completely flat stomach as easily as a tummy tuck.
 And with today’s advanced surgery and anesthesia methods, a tummy tuck has become a relatively easy outpatient procedure.
 Your plastic surgeon typically performs it under IV Sedation which can be adjusted to your personal preference, the scar can be well-hidden just below your bikini line, and the recovery is measured in days, not weeks.

 A Mommy Makeover is the ideal cosmetic procedure to do just that.
-Your surgeon will perform a tummy tuck, perhaps helped with a little bit of liposuction, to give you that flat stomach you might remember from your high school days.
-And he or she will also augment your breasts by either placing implants, performing a breast lift, or using fat gained from liposuction around your midsection to increase the volume of your breasts.
-Some patients even like to receive a vaginal rejuvenation treatment to strengthen the vaginal wall, which also weakens during childbirth.
+Your surgeon will perform a tummy tuck to give you that flat stomach you might remember from your high school days.
+And he or she will also augment your breasts either with breast implants or a breast lift.

 We hope we’ve helped you learn more about the topic of having children after a tummy tuck surgery.
-If you have any questions, don’t hesitate to contact us, or schedule a personal consultation with a board-certified plastic surgeon in the Nashville or Memphis area.
+If you have any questions, don’t hesitate to contact us, or schedule a personal consultation today by clicking the pink button!